PyVRP/VRPLIB/README.md

 - [Documentation](#documentation)

 ## Installation
-`vrplib` works with Python 3.9+ and only depends on `numpy`.
-It may be installed in the usual way as
+`vrplib` only depends on `numpy` and may be installed in the usual way as

 ```shell
 pip install vrplib